oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 ## Task 4: View Service Mesh graph and Distributed Traces (Optional)

 Perform this task only if you have deployed Kiali and Jaeger in your cluster.
-To visualize what happens behind the scenes and how a trip booking request is processed by the distributed services, you can use the Kiali and Jaeger Dashboards that you started in Lab 5.
+To visualize what happens behind the scenes and how a request to purchase or sell stocks is processed by the distributed services, you can use the Kiali and Jaeger Dashboards that you started in the previous lab.

-1. Open a new browser tab and navigate to the Kiali dashboard URL - <http://localhost:20001/kiali>
+1. Open a new browser tab and navigate to the Kiali dashboard URL.
+For example, `http://localhost:20001/kiali`.
 2. Select Graph for the otmm namespace.
-3. Open a new browser tab and navigate to the Jaeger dashboard URL - <http://localhost:16686>
+3. Open a new browser tab and navigate to the Jaeger dashboard URL.
+For example, `http://localhost:16686`.
 4. In the **Service** drop-down list, select **istio-ingressgateway**.
 A list of traces is displayed where each trace represents a request.
 5. Select a trace to view it.